 Dorian’s talk was just one of many powerful sessions shared during Metabolic Health Day.

-If you’d like to watch this session and explore the full lineup of presentations, you can access the conference recordings.
+If you’d like to watch this session and explore the full lineup of presentations, click below to access the conference recordings.

 Related Articles